jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

   3. Export the results to an **HTML** based reports.

 .. note::
-   Don't forget that fastq errors are not accurate measures, hence use them as a **warning** for further analysis.
+   Don't forget that fastq errors are not accurate measures, hence use them as **warnings** for further analysis.

 Installation